Covid-19 cases and deaths in the US will fall over the next four weeks, forecast predicts - KESQ

 Participants in original vaccine trials are currently being followed so that their immune response can be looked at over time and there is some evidence that it does “fall off somewhat” over time, Marks said during a Covid-19 Vaccine Education and Equity Project webinar.

-He explained that this is because certain levels of immunity are sufficient to prevent Covid-19 with the original strain of the virus, but it may not be good enough for other variants.
+That’s because certain levels of immunity are sufficient to prevent Covid-19 with the original strain of the virus, but it may not be good enough for other variants, he said.

 “The good news is it may turn out that the immunity lasts longer,” Marks added.